Who we are

-We support campaigning organisations like Keep Our NHS Public and the National Health Action Party but are not members of any of the main political parties.
+We support campaigning organisations like Keep Our NHS Public, Health Campaigns Together and the National Health Action Party, but are not members of any of the main political parties.

-We’re concerned that there is little clear-cut information about the changes that the NHS is undergoing and that, as a result, many patients and prospective patients, health care workers and even some MPs are unaware of how and why the NHS is being gradually destroyed.
+We’re concerned that there is not enough clear-cut information about the changes that the NHS is undergoing and that, as a result, many patients and prospective patients, health care workers and even some MPs are unaware of how and why the NHS is gradually being destroyed.